-Each of the plans lagged their secondary objectives for the three-year period to 30 June 2021, though within tolerance levels expected by the Board.
-Plan returns were negatively impacted by below benchmark returns from the underlying Defensive Alternatives, Medium Risk Alternatives and Australian Equities asset classes.
-On the positive side, plan returns benefitted from above benchmark returns from the International Equities and Investment Grade Bonds asset classes.
+Conservative and Balanced plans (including My West Sate Super and My GESB Super) lagged their secondary objectives for the three-year period to June 2022, though within tolerance levels expected by the Board.
+Plan returns were negatively impacted by below benchmark returns from the underlying Defensive Alternatives and Medium Risk Alternatives asset classes.
+The negative impact more than offset the above benchmark returns from other asset classes including Australian Equities, International Equities and Investment Grade Bonds.
+Growth plans, which have a higher allocation to Australian and International Equities, performed broadly in line with their secondary objectives.

-The tables below show actual investment performance compared to performance targets for each plan.
+The tables on the next page show actual investment performance compared to performance targets for each plan.